wangjue1111/E3-CryoFold/README.md

 ## Quick Start

-To quickly try out CryoFold using an example dataset, run the following command:
+To quickly try out E3-CryoFold using an example dataset, run the following command:

 ```
 bash run_example.sh